American alligator: Aquatic vs terrestrial prey

-Common
+Common prey

 American alligators are considered an apex predator throughout their range.
 They are opportunists and their diet is determined largely by both their size and age and the size and availability of prey.
 Most American alligators eat a wide variety of animals, including invertebrates, fish, birds, turtles, snakes, amphibians, and mammals.
 Hatchlings mostly feed on invertebrates such as insects, insect larvae, snails, spiders, and worms, as well as small fish and frogs.
 As they grow, American alligators gradually expand to larger prey.
 Once an American alligator reaches full size and power in adulthood, any animal living in the water or coming to the water to drink is potential prey.
 Most animals captured by American alligators are considerably smaller than itself.
 A few examples of animals consumed are largemouth bass, spotted gar, freshwater pearl mussels, American green tree frogs, yellow mud turtles, cottonmouths, common moorhens, and feral wild boars.
 Stomach contents show, among native mammals, muskrats and raccoons are some of the most commonly eaten species.
-In Louisiana, where introduced coypu are common, they are perhaps the most regular prey for adult American alligators, although only larger adults commonly eat this species.
+In Louisiana, where introduced nutria are common, they are perhaps the most regular prey for adult American alligators, although only larger adults commonly eat this species.
 It has also been reported that large American alligators prey on medium-sized American alligators, which had preyed on hatchlings and smaller juveniles.

 If an American alligator's primary food resource is not available, it will sometimes feed on carrion and non-prey items such as rocks and artificial objects, like bottle caps.
 These items help the American alligator in the process of digestion by crushing up the meat and bones of animals, especially animals with shells.

 Large animals

 Other animals may occasionally be eaten, even large deer or feral wild boars, but these are not normally part of the diet.
-American alligators occasionally prey on large mammals, such as deer, but usually do so when fish and smaller prey levels go down.
+American alligators occasionally prey on large mammals, but usually do so when fish and smaller prey levels go down.
 Rarely, American alligators have been observed killing and eating bobcats, but such events are not common and have little effect on bobcat populations.
-Although American alligators have been listed as predators of the Nilgai and the West Indian manatees, very little evidence exists of such predation.
+Although American alligators have been listed as predators of the nilgai and the West Indian manatees, very little evidence exists of such predation.
 In the 2000s, when invasive Burmese pythons first occupied the Everglades, American alligators have been recorded preying on sizable snakes, possibly controlling populations and preventing the invasive species from spreading northwards.
-However, the python is also known to occasionally prey on alligators, a form of both competition and predation.
+However, the Burmese python is also known to occasionally prey on American alligators, a form of both competition and predation.
 American alligator predation on Florida panthers is rare, but has been documented.
 Such incidents usually involve a panther trying to cross a waterway or coming down to a swamp or river to get a drink.
 American alligator predation on American black bears has also been recorded.